My Skinny Sister

+The team behind 'My Thin Sister', Filmhuset, Stockholm, August 17, 2015.

 My Skinny Sister (Min lilla syster) is a 2015 Swedish drama film directed by Sanna Lenken.
 The film stars Rebecka Josephson and Amy Deasismont.
 Lenken was anorexic as a teenager, and previously made a short film also about eating disorders.

 Plot

 As Stella enters what she hopes will be the exciting world of adolescence, she discovers that her big sister and role model, Katja, is hiding an eating disorder.
 The disease slowly tears the family apart.